Nitishkr22/TIAND/README.md

 10. Azimuth

 # Synchronisation
 We have synchronized front radar and front camera and lidar and front camera.
-The sensor synchronisation is provided in .csv format, where the closest timestamp for the sensor is provided concerning the front camera.
+The sensor synchronization is provided in .csv format, where the closest timestamp for the sensor is provided concerning the front camera.

 # Computer architecture used and sensor specifications
 Ubuntu 18.04 LTS was used for ROS-based data recording.